angadgill92/TIL-today-I-learnt-/Tools/Gulp/IntroToGulp.md

 * Remove ```console``` or ```debugger``` statements from your code.

-* And a bunch of other, repititive stuff that you have to do very often after you are done coding.
+* And a bunch of other, repetitive stuff that you have to do very often after you are done coding.

   ​